aviars/poet/POET_specification.md

 # API Actions

-The Whitelist API will assess the content of the JSON payload.
+The POET API will assess the content of the JSON payload.

 If the submitter provides incorrect information the API will return a 404 “Not found” http response.

-If all of the fields are supplied correctly the API will identify the trust certificate for the entity and return the expiry date in a JSON response as follows:
+If all of the fields are supplied correctly the API will identify the trust certificate for the entity and return the expiry date in a JSON response as follows :

     {
-“expires”: “YYYYMMDD.HHMM”
+     “validation_timestamp”: “YYYYMMDD.HHMM”
     }